Hipmob/hipmob.github.com/_posts/2012-11-03-How-to-add-live-chat-to-your-Parse-powered-app-with-Hipmob.markdown

 And that's it.
 There are many other things you can do with Hipmob: see our full list of docs at <a href="https://www.hipmob.com/documentation">https://www.hipmob.com/documentation</a>, including our user-to-user chat.
 There are also a couple of other neat things we can do with Parse: they'll be the subject of upcoming articles.

 Let us know your thoughts: if you have any questions, suggestions or comments email/call/chat with us!

+UPDATE: comments and discussion on <a target="_blank" href="https://news.ycombinator.com/item?id=4737670"> Hacker News</a>.

 P.S.
 If you're building a mobile app and want [first-class, integrated, in-app support chat or user-to-user chat you should check out Hipmob](https://www.hipmob.com/)!